xackery/classless/README.md

 - 25% flat reduction to EXP for being grouped, so once you have a group of 2, no penalty to fill it with 6
 - Tradeskills give significant EXP each skillup

+# Portal
+- Wizard Spire and Druid Circle unlocks require current character to either have the spell in their spellbook.
+Unlocking account wide requires clicking via the portal the destinations at least once.
+- Mercenary unlock happens at around level 20 randomly on kills

 # Classless
 Classless refers to characters who choose to leave their classed identity to become every class as one.
 Turning classless is a one time change, you cannot revert back to Classed after.
 - Can finish and wear all epics